qwelias/ko-router/README.md

         template: 'tmpl-page-content',
         guard: function ( id ) {

-            // guard called on any location change
+            // guard called on any location change that involved the page
             // so resolve if already was opened if ( id === this.current ) return Promise.resolve();